My bin hasn't been emptied

 If your bin has not been emptied, double check that:

-- you have the correct collection day - visit Find my nearest, enter your postcode into the Search for a location box and select your address.
-Your bin collection information will be in the Waste and recycling section.
+- you have the correct collection day - use our postcode lookup, enter your postcode into the Search for a location box and select your address.
+Your bin collection information will be displayed.

 - the collection day has not changed because of a public holiday